leonardslog/Tsirtalis_phylogeography/README.md

 # Overview
-This repository contains code for analyses and figure generation included in a manuscript currently in review following resubmission to <i>Journal of Biogeography</i>.
-This page will soon be updated with links to the manuscript and more detailed tutorials for rangeshape generation from spatial data.
+This repository contains code for analyses and figures for "Biogeographic barriers and historic climate shape the phylogeography and demography of the common gartersnake", published in <a href="https://onlinelibrary.wiley.com/doi/10.1111/jbi.14709"><i>Journal of Biogeography</i></a>.
+Data files can be found on <a href="https://datadryad.org/dataset/doi:10.5061/dryad.280gb5mtm">Dryad</a>.